GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-12-02 17:56:28 IST
+This content is dynamically generated in Indian Time (IST): 2025-12-02 18:40:20 IST

 Current Weather in Coimbatore:
-Temperature: 31.88 °C
+Temperature: 29.88 °C
-Condition: scattered clouds
+Condition: haze